 Proposals must provide adequate parking in accordance with the standards adopted at the time.
-Proposals that would result in a loss of parking spaces either on or off street will be resisted.
+Proposals that would result in a loss of parking spaces will be resisted.

 GA3.1 Parking issues and inappropriate vehicle speeds blight the Parish.

 Justification: NPPF 11;